Since 2009, TicketIQ (formerly TiqIQ) has used its intelligence to help fans get the best deals, and now offers Fee Free tickets on every event.

 You'll be notified when events are added

 Yes.
 All ticket sales on TicketIQ are guaranteed and you can read our guarantee here, where we ensure you will receive an authentic and valid ticket, and that you will receive your tickets with ample time ahead of the event.
 You can track the status of your order directly from the TicketIQ account page.
 TicketIQ has a rigorous process of screening every seller that lists a ticket on our site, and we work with over 1,000 independent ticket sellers, as well as teams and venues that list on our site directly to reach secondary market buyers.
 TicketIQ also has an elite seller program, noted with a ribbon icon on the ticket listing, to indicate which sellers are not only reliable but also have a record of speedy order confirmation and on-time delivery.
-If any issues arise when you are trying to find your The Bank Of America 500 tickets, please contact us directly, and visit our Contact Us page for all contact options, including our urgent support phone number.
+If any issues arise when you are trying to find your The Beef.
+It's What's For Dinner.
+300 tickets, please contact us directly, and visit our Contact Us page for all contact options, including our urgent support phone number.

 Most tickets are now delivered via mobile transfer using the email used to place your order.
 You will then pull up your tickets on your phone to have them scanned when you enter the venue.
 Before entering the venue, make sure you can access your tickets on your mobile device.
 If you cannot find you tickets on your device, check your email for detailed instructions on how to proceed.
 And if there are any issues, contact our customer service representatives for timely assistance.
 When entering the venue, make sure you or someone in your group has a charged mobile device on hand to access tickets so that they can be scanned at the turnstile.
 To make things easier, most devices allow you to add your virtual ticket to your phone's mobile wallet, which makes the ticket easier to access and also eliminates the issues that could arise if WiFi is slow.

 How to Find Discounted Beef.
 It's What's For Dinner.
 300 Tickets?